► New Toyota Corolla Touring Sports

 When can I buy the Toyota Corolla Touring Sports?

-The car will go on sale in spring 2019 and UK prices will be confirmed nearer the launch.
+The car went on sale in spring 2019 and UK prices will be confirmed nearer the launch.

 The new Toyota Corolla is manufactured at the Burnaston factory in Derbyshire, with engines coming from the Toyota engine plant in Deeside.